Good and Bad Reasons to Tap Home Equity in 2026

 Education Expenses

 Some homeowners use equity to help pay for college.
 This can be especially helpful if federal or private student loan terms are unfavorable.
-HELOCs work well here since tuition is typically paid in installments—you only borrow what you need.
+HELOCs work well here since tuition is typically paid in installments—you only borrow what you need, when you need it.

 Launching or Growing a Business